Guadalupe Demonstration Garden

-This garden is a typical 20 by 20 foot plot in a community garden.
-We use it to demonstrate how productive a small plot can be.
+This garden is a demonstration of how productive a typical 20 by 20 foot plot in a community garden can be.

 Address: Guadalupe Community Gardens, at the intersection of Asbury Street and Walnut Street, San Jose, CA 95110 (View map)

 Directions: Our plot is towards the center, near the shade structure.